eic/epic-prod/docs/RECO/25.02.0/index.md

                 130to177deg , Sub-directory or File Count:540
                 3to50deg , Sub-directory or File Count:552
                 45to135deg , Sub-directory or File Count:549
-            2GeV , Sub-directory or File Count:3
+            2GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:89
                 3to50deg , Sub-directory or File Count:101
                 45to135deg , Sub-directory or File Count:109
+                etaScan , Sub-directory or File Count:536
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:61
                 3to50deg , Sub-directory or File Count:63